JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/functional_components/index.md

 ```typescript{}
 const Heading: FC = () => <h1>Hello React</h1>;
 ```

+Remember to add `FC` to the imports from React.

 All we did at this point was provide some type information for `Heading`.
 We'll add much more to this later, starting with the next section.